-The superbly elegant Floride symbolized the effervescence of the carefree sixties in France.
+The superbly elegant Floride symbolised the effervescence of the Swinging Sixties in France.

 Sleek, elegant and a great success